sprindjack/MultiADLists/README.md

 # MultiADLists
-To get Anti AD list and combine them  as one list.
+To get Anti AD lists and combine them  as one list.